yuya-kobayashi1023/Codex-Test/README.md

 python calculator.py
 ```

-The GUI allows you to perform addition, subtraction, multiplication, and division.
+The GUI allows you to perform addition, subtraction, multiplication, division, and square root (using the first input field).